 In addition, Mr. Ashley served as the DOJ Attaché stationed at the U.S. Embassy in Rome, Italy, where he was responsible for facilitating closer cooperation between Italy and United States in organized crime and terrorism investigations.
 Mr. Ashley also served as the DOJ Attaché at the U.S. Embassy in Manila, Philippines, where he managed international law enforcement collaboration on behalf of the United States with the Philippines, Singapore, Malaysia and Indonesia.
 His work focused on money laundering, public corruption, bribery, and fraud investigations.

-Before joining DOJ, Mr. Ashley served as senior litigation associate with the King & Spalding law firm, specializing in white-collar criminal defense work, often involving clients under investigation for FD&C Act violations.
+Before joining DOJ, Mr. Ashley served as senior litigation associate with a major D.C. law firm, representing clients under investigations for FD&C Act violations.
 He also served on active duty as an Army captain assigned to the Office of General Counsel, Department of the Army.
 Mr. Ashley was an adjunct professor of law at Georgetown, George Washington, American, and Catholic Universities teaching a course on the role of federal prosecutors.
 He also served as vice president of the Board of Trustees at the International School Manila while in the Philippines.

 Mr. Ashley received a bachelor’s degree in political science from John Carroll University in Ohio and earned a law degree from Harvard Law School.